dotnet/docs-maui/docs/ios/includes/add-a-device.md

 1. In the **Register a New Device** page, review the information and then click the **Register** button.

-Repeat the above steps for any iOS device that you'll use to test or debug a .NET MAUI iOS app.
+Repeat the above steps for any iOS device that you want to deploy a .NET MAUI iOS app onto.